curityio/kafka-zero-trust/README.md

 In some cases retries from the client may be possible, but usually the client will have gone away.\
 For some edge cases, expiry errors could perhaps be ignored, without affecting the 99% behavior?

-## Demo Project
+## Initial Demo Project

 Some initial code has been stubbed out, to help us think how an end-to-end solution could look.\
-If we are agreed on the direction we could do more work, and reflect edge case behavior in code.\
+If we are agreed on the direction we could do more work, and reflect edge case behavior in code.

+## Running a Kafka Network

-For now, run these commands to build code and spin up the system:
+Run these commands to build code and spin up a deployed system:

 ```bash
 ./build.sh